 1. FEDERAL LANDS.
-Interior prepares for and responds to emergencies as part of its land management responsibilities.
+Interior prepares for and responds to emergencies on lands managed by DOI as part of its responsibilities.
 In some areas, Interior units have primary responsibility for responding to wildland fires, environmental disasters, emergency medical incidents and wildlife health events; protecting lands and resources with its law enforcement capabilities; and employing its unique skills for search and rescue activities.
 In other areas, responsibility is shared with other units of government.
-Additional information is provided by the land management bureaus, including National Park Service, U.S. Fish and Wildlife Service, and Bureau of Land Management.
+Additional Information is provided by the land management bureaus, including National Park Service, U.S. Fish and Wildlife, and Bureau of Land Management.

 3. INSULAR AREAS.
 Interior has administrative responsibility for coordinating federal policy in the territories of American Samoa, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands, and the responsibility to administer and oversee U.S. federal assistance provided to the Freely Associated States of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.
 Interior works closely with these governments and other Federal agencies in addressing preparedness and response requirements.
 Additional information can be found at Insular Areas.

 8. NATURAL HAZARDS.
-The U.S. Geological Survey is responsible for monitoring and reporting earthquakes, volcanoes and landslides, and provides scientific information to mitigate the impact of these disasters.
-USGS also operations the National Wildlife Health Center which focuses on issues related to wildlife health and monitoring of animals for zoonotic diseases which may be transmitted to humans, such as avian flu.
+The U.S. Geological Survey (USGS) is responsible for monitoring and reporting earthquakes, volcanoes, stream and river levels, landslides, and provides scientific information to mitigate the impact of these disasters.
+USGS also operations the National Wildlife Health Center which focuses on issues related biological hazards to wildlife health and monitoring of animals for zoonotic diseases which may be transmitted to humans, such as avian flu.
 Additional information on the science programs which support emergency management are available from the U.S. Geological Survey.

-10. HISTORIC PROPERTIES.
+10. NATURAL AND CULTURAL RESOURCES AND HISTORIC PROPERTIES.
 Interior provides support capabilities that assist in the preservation and protection of our Nation's historic and cultural sites.
-The Office of Environmental Policy and Compliance is responsible for leading activities that protect natural and cultural resources and historic properties as outlined in the National Response Framework and the National Park Service awards Historic Preservation Grants for preservation projects across the 50 states and U.S. Territories.
+The Office of Environmental Policy and Compliance is responsible for leading activities that protect natural and cultural resources and historic properties as outlined in the NRF, NDRF, and the NPS awards Historic Preservation Grants for preservation projects across the 50 states and U.S. Territories.
 These grants are not established for response or recovery, but can be utilized for such purposes if grant criteria are met.
 Reimbursable preservation services for Federal, State, and locally owned historic properties are also available through the Historic Preservation Training Center.